okonomichiyaki/supercat/051-influence-principles.md

 # Influence Principles

-When influencing cards in the court, the bot will follow these guidelines.
+When Influencing cards in the court, the bot will follow these guidelines.

 If possible, influence uncontested cards with 2 agents.
-Otherwise, influence uncontested cards with 1 agent. *(in other words, if the bot has 2 actions and 2 available agents, and procedures direct the bot to influence an uncontested card, bot will spend 2 actions to place 2 agents)*

-If possible, influence a contested card with one more agent than the most rival agents.
-Otherwise, check if the bot has enough agents: if the bot could influence with agents up to the most rival agents, and still have agents in its supply left over, then influence the card to match rival agents.
-Otherwise, do not influence the card.

-<#ifdef campaign>
-## Priority Cards

-A priority card is any one of the following:
+Otherwise, influence uncontested cards with 1 agent.
+If possible, Influence contested cards with 1 more agent than Rival with most agents.

+Defending Loyal agents on a contested card means preventing their capture by a Rival who could Secure the card.
+When defending Loyal agents, roll 1d6 and compare the result to the most Rival agents currently on the card.

+- If the die roll is greater than most Rival agents, Outbid:
+	- Influence with one more agent than Rival with most agents
+- If die roll is equal to most Rival agents Block:
+	- Influence with agents up to Rival with most agents, but first:
+		- Check if bot would have no agents remaining, then Abandon instead.
+- If die roll is less than most Rival agents, Abandon:
+	- Do not Influence card at all

+### Critical Court cards

+When procedures direct bot to Influence or Secure a Critical Court card, select cards from the priority list below.

-- adverse Vox card (Crisis negatively impacts bot)
+- an adverse Vox card (Vox card with a Crisis which negatively impacts bot)
-- card with Loyal agents at risk of capture
-- card matching declared ambition
+- a card which would result in bot contending a declared ambition, if Secured
+- an effective Vox card
-- card granting any bonus action card
+- a card granting any bonus action card
-	- *(for example attached Faithful card, Union card, or "Call to Action" Vox card)*
+- any non-Vox card with any other non-Vox card attached to it

-## Tie-breaking
+### Tie-breaking

-When choosing between cards which are otherwise equal in priority, use the following priorities to select a card to influence.
+Use the following priorities to select between two or more cards of equal priority:

 - uncontested card
-- card with attached Faithful card
-- card with attached Guild card
+- card with attached Faithful, Guild, or lore card
 - card which would take most captives
-- Loyal card for outraged resource

-<#endif>
-<#ifdef base>
-## Priorities

-When choosing between options which are otherwise equal in priority, use the following priorities to select a card to influence.

-- uncontested card
-- card granting a bonus action card (for example Union card or "Call to Action" Vox card)
-- card which would take most captives
-- Loyal card for outraged resource
+- "Loyal" card matching an Outrage type

-If further tie breaking is necessary, prefer the card with more keys.
+- card with more keys
-<#endif>

 <div class="pagebreak"> </div>